lhcb-bicocca/documentation/docs/source/shifts/datamanager_shiftleader.rst

 User interface
 ~~~~~~~~~~~~~~

-The SNIFFER application has four main views. \* SYNOPTIQUE GENERAL shows
+The SNIFFER application has four main views.
-a top view of the LHCb detector with the locations of the SNIFFER lines.
+- SYNOPTIQUE GENERAL shows a top view of the LHCb detector with the
-Green: no alarm or pre-alarm, Orange: pre-alarm, Red: alarm, Blue:
+  locations of the SNIFFER lines.
+Green: no alarm or pre-alarm,
+  Orange: pre-alarm, Red: alarm, Blue: communication problem between
-communication problem between PLC and module. \* The view LISTE DES
+  PLC and module.
-ALARMES shows the currently active alarms For SLIMOS are relevant only
+- The view LISTE DES ALARMES shows the currently active alarms
-“ALARMES” (Level-3 alarms) and “PRE-ALARMES” \* MESURES ANALOGIQUES
+  For SLIMOS are relevant only "ALARMES" (Level-3 alarms) and
+  "PRE-ALARMES"
-shows a table with the analogue measurements of each module To create a
+- MESURES ANALOGIQUES shows a table with the analogue measurements
-plot, enter the module number in the text field next to the label
+  of each module To create a plot, enter the module number in the
+  text field next to the label "SSMOD-00", press "Enter" on the
-“SSMOD-00”, press “Enter” on the keyboard, and click on the button
+  keyboard, and click on the button "GRAPHIQUE".
-“GRAPHIQUE”.

 .. _handling-alarms---instructions-1: